erogol/RSOM/README.md

 Rectifying Self Organizing Map (RSOM)
 ===============================

+For More Detail Visit: <a href='http://www.erengolge.com/pub_sites/concept_map.html'> Project Page </a>.

-Implemented and designed by <a href='http://www.erengolge.com'>Eren Golge</a> for the work "Gölge, E., & Duygulu, P..
-ConceptMap:Mining noisy web data for concept learning , The European Conference on Computer Vision (ECCV) 2014."
+Implemented and designed by <a href='http://www.erengolge.com'>Eren Golge</a> for the work <b>"Gölge, E., & Duygulu, P..
+ConceptMap:Mining noisy web data for concept learning , The European Conference on Computer Vision (ECCV) 2014." </b>

 RSOM is an algorithm as an extension of well-known Self Organizing Map (SOM).
 It mimics SOM clustering and additionally detects outliers in the given dataset in the cluster level or instance level.

-Example call below with differetn commented call alternative.
+Example call below with different commented call alternative.

-There are two different base libraries utilized by the code.
-Scipy implementation is designed for small scale problems and Theano version is for large scale problems which GPU utilization might help.
+There are two different implementations for training. <b>Scipy</b> implementation is designed for small scale problems and <b>Theano</b> version is for large scale problems which GPU utilization might help.

 You can use this code for only SOM clustering as well.
-Up to my knowledge, it is the only SOM library designed for large data-sets.
+Up to my knowledge, it is the only SOM library designed for large data-sets in Python.

 <pre>
 from sklearn import datasets